 How Do Sharks Adapt to Cold Water?

-Of the many shark species in existence, five of them have warm blood or endothermic capabilities.
-The members of this family have an uncanny ability to raise their internal body temperatures.
-They do this by regulating blood flow through a sophisticated network of heat-retaining vessels near their muscles.
+Of the many shark species, five have warm blood or endothermic capabilities.
+These sharks can raise their internal body temperatures by regulating blood flow through a network of heat-retaining vessels near their muscles.

-Most sharks, similar to most other fishes, have cold blood, or are ectothermic.
-By matching the temperature of their surroundings, they are able to adapt to cold water.
+Most sharks, like other fish, are ectothermic or cold-blooded.
+By matching their surroundings’ temperature, they adapt well to cold water.